Sunil-Pradhan/javascript-cheatsheet/README.md

   .catch(function (error) {
     console.log('Sunil!! - Very bad bro.
 Reason: ' + error);
   });

+//output:

+//Function: Your promise has not been resolved
+//Sunil!! - Very bad bro.
+Reason: Sorry not fulfilled
 ```

 JavaScript Promises are better substitute of callback funtion.